Convocation Center at PennWest California: Construction and opening

 A ceremonial ground-breaking ceremony was held on August 5, 2009.
 The convocation center was constructed across from Hamer Hall in the area which previously served as the Hamer Parking Lot.
 While the university is looking for a sponsor for naming rights, the building has been officially deemed the "California University Convocation Center."
 Dr. Angelo Armenti, President of Cal U, stated in the groundbreaking ceremony that the center "will be a landmark building for our campus,”and “Besides meeting the University’s needs, it will serve as a cultural resource and contribute to the economic vitality of Southwestern Pennsylvania.”

 On August 3, 2010, a topping-off ceremony was held at the construction site to mark the placement of the final of the forty-six steel trusses on the building's frame.

 Construction of the building took approximately two years and three months to complete.
 Construction has forced the closure of multiple streets, lots, and intersections, including the Hamer Parking Lot, Hamer Way, the intersection of Hamer and Third Street, the Third Street entrance to the river parking lot, as well as a two-year-old recreational basketball court.
 The Convocation Center's location had created a parking quagmire on campus, as construction of a new parking garage located behind the Manderino Library did not open until Fall of 2010, leaving a full year of school without enough parking on campus.

-L. Robert Kimball & Associates served as the architects and engineers for the project, while General Contracting was under the direction of The Whiting-Turner Contracting Company of Hershey, PA.
+L. Robert Kimball & Associates served as the architects and engineers for the project, while General Contracting was under the direction of The Whiting-Turner Contracting Company of Hershey, Pennsylvania.
 Wayne Crouse, Inc. served as the HVAC Contractor, while WG Tomko, Inc. also served as the Plumbing Contractor.
 In addition, California University contracted A-1 Electrical Service of Venetia, PA and Ryco, Inc., as Electrical and Fire Protection Contractors, respectively.

 The tight space the Convocation Center lies in between Hamer Hall, Gallagher Hall, and the railroad track forced construction equipment and staging areas to be moved behind the Morgan Learning Resource Center in the current "University Loop Road" area.

 The Convocation Center officially opened for basketball action on December 3, 2011, with both the men's and women's teams defeating Mansfield University.
 The women won the opening game 79–52, while the men defeated the Mounties 91–65 in the second game of the doubleheader.